AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Windows_password.md

 Windows uses SAM together with the SYSTEM file (which holds the encryption key) to verify passwords.

-**NOTICE :**
+### **NOTICE :**

-This file is locked while Windows is running, meaning you cannot access it directly unless booted into another OS (like Linux) or using specialized tools.
+This file is locked while Windows is running, meaning we cannot access it directly unless booted into another OS (like Linux) or using specialized tools.

 -------------------
 **2.How can you change a Windows password without logging in?**